sayan0328/WallGodds-App/CONTRIBUTING.md

 ## 💡 Need Help?
 If you encounter challenges, here’s how you can reach out:
 - Open an issue with your query, and we’ll respond as soon as possible.
-- Join our community discussions for collaborative problem-solving [coming soon].
+- Join our community discussions for collaborative problem-solving.
 - Tag project maintainers in your pull request for personalized support.

 ---